 The Next Generation of Enzyme Technology

-Infinite Enzymes’ plant genetic technology enables the production of industrial enzymes in the corn kernel.
-Using transgenic corn as a “plant factory” for producing these enzymes, Infinite Enzymes can deliver high-quality, cost-competitive enzymes on a commercial scale.
+Infinite Enzymes’ plant genetic technology enables the production of enzymes in the embryo (germ) of the corn kernel.
+Using transgenic corn as a “plant factory” for producing enzymes, we are can deliver high-quality, cost-competitive enzymes on a commercial scale.
 Enzymes grown in corn kernels are single activity and studies have shown that these enzymes are often considerably more effective compared to enzymes produced through microbial/fungal fermentation processes, whose products often have several other proteins present and active.

 Infinite Enzymes employs plant biotechnology for producing useful, sustainable enzymes for industrial applications based around the concept of corn grain as a bio-factory.